Looking for the best mosquito traps in 2018?

 Similar to the Flowtron, this bug zapper can also attract beneficial insects and animals that protect your house.
 Monitor what this is actually killing and adjust accordingly.

 Overall, it’s a powerful mosquito repellent to have inside the house.
 But, at the same time, it’s not very portable and can be noisy.
+If you need something small to help with your mosquito population, this is probably a good bet.

 As opposed to some of the bug zappers noted above, this is a mosquito magnet.

-This tool uses a combination of carbon dioxide and heat as an attractant before sucking them into a net to die.
 This is an outdoor weather resistant product.
 The effective range is up to 1 acre.

 This is proven to be effective at reducing the population of mosquitoes over a period of time.
 Most claim to see results after a month.